Home | Bibliography | Site Search | Site Map

 But did we make them unanswerable -- or does the nature of our existence make them unanswerable?

-If the following nine questions really are mysteries rather than muddles, the answers to them are, in Plato's words, "important to know", not "worthless" (Apology 23b, Euthydemus 293b), and even if there are no answers, the questions themselves may be important to know.
-If there is a "metaphysical use" (PI § 116) of the word 'question'.
+If the following nine questions really are existential mysteries rather than misunderstood grammar, the answers to them are, in Plato's words, "important to know", not "worthless" (Apology 23b, Euthydemus 293b), and even if there are no answers, the questions themselves may be important to know.
+(Is there, then, a "metaphysical use" (PI § 116) of the word 'question'?)

 A. Why is there anything rather than nothing?